 - Refine computational methods to identify new information in clinical notes.

-- Assess the effect of visualizing new information in clinical notes in an inpatient hospitalist setting.
+- Assess the effect of visualizing new information in clinical notes.

-- Discover elements of a rationally designed EHR graphical UI to facilitate clinical document usage in practice.
+- Discover elements of a rationally designed EHR graphical user interface (GUI) to facilitate clinical document usage in practice.

 The project team developed an automated method for identifying relevant new information versus redundant information in EHR clinical notes using probabilistic language modeling.
 A visualization tool was then created that allowed providers to quickly identify information that was new in clinical notes.
 This tool was successfully implemented within a test EHR environment to complete proof-of-concept testing with providers.
 A series of usability testing was conducted around EHR use patterns with notes and EHR reading patterns by users in order to determine how physicians prefer to read progress notes and access other clinical data information in the EHR.
 Participants were asked to use think-aloud methods while performing tasks, and the data were analyzed to determine the amount of time required to assess the patient cases, perceived complexity of each case, and usability of the navigator.